Locally Invariant Explanations: Towards Stable and Unidirectional Explanations through Local Invariant Learning: Related Work

 Given this there have been more recent works that try to learn either robust or even causal explanations.
-In \cite{hima} the authors try to learn robust and stable local explanations relative to distribution shifts and adversarial attacks.
-However, the distribution shifts they consider are linear shifts and adversarial training is performed which can be slow and sometimes unstable \cite{limitsadvtr}.
+In \citep{hima} the authors try to learn robust and stable local explanations relative to distribution shifts and adversarial attacks.
+However, the distribution shifts they consider are linear shifts and adversarial training is performed which can be slow and sometimes unstable \citep{limitsadvtr}.
 Moreover, the method seems to be applicable primarily to tabular data.
-Works on causal explanations \cite{shapasym,shapcausal} mainly modify SHAP and assume access to a partial causal graph.
-Some others \cite{CMA} assume white-box access.
+There are also works \citep{dom1,dom2} which try to robustify gradient based explanations assuming white box access to the model.
+Works on causal explanations \citep{shapasym,shapcausal} mainly modify SHAP and assume access to a partial causal graph.
+Some others \citep{CMA} assume white-box access.
 In this work we do not assume availability of such additional information.
-There are also works which show that creating realistic neighborhoods by learning the data manifold for LIME \cite{melime,cdexp} can lead to better quality explanations, where in a particular work \cite{tsp} it is suggested that projecting explanations themselves on to the manifold can also make them more robust.
-The need for stability in a exemplar neighborhood for LIME like methods has been highlighted in \cite{stabzhang}, with the general desire for stable explanations being also expressed in \cite{yeh2019fidelity,stabvisani}.
+There are also works which show that creating realistic neighborhoods by learning the data manifold for LIME \citep{melime,cdexp} can lead to better quality explanations, where in a particular work \citep{tsp} it is suggested that projecting explanations themselves on to the manifold can also make them more robust.
+The need for stability in a exemplar neighborhood for LIME like methods has been highlighted in \citep{stabzhang}, with the general desire for stable explanations being also expressed in \citep{yeh2019fidelity,stabvisani}.
+Furthermore, it was recently surmised through expert and crowd worker user studies that stability is a key factor when it comes to assessing capability of a model or when learning a new domain \citep{hcomp}.